 Assessment seems increasingly to have taken two quite divergent and distinct routes which are being treated as two dichotomous and distinct types.
-On the one hand, there are product or process assessments often linked to so-called SA and, on the other, 'classroom assessment', variously called FA, which is part of the interaction of learning and teaching and which does not seem to be made to follow the same rules as the product assessment, which is graded and used for validation or accreditation.
-SA has been demonized as the negative face of assessment and FA as the positive face.
-This SA and FA dichotomy had its origins in Bloom et al. (1971) and their interpretation of Scriven (1967).
-Lau (2016) evaluates and maps the development of this dichotomy for HE and comes to the same conclusions as Taras (2007, 2012a, 2016) and Taras and Davies (2017) who have examined both the HE sector and also the compulsory K12 sector by evaluating the work of Black and Wiliam (1998, 2009) and researchers forming part of the Assessment Reform Group (ARG), including Gardner (2006) and Stobart (2008).
-Black and Wiliam (1998) justified their exclusion of SA research from their review by stating they wished to focus on assessment that supports learning.
-This stance was consolidated in Black et al. (2003), which is used extensively in teacher education in the UK.
+On the one hand, there are product or process assessments often linked to so-called SA, and on the other 'classroom assessment', variously called FA, which is part of the interaction of learning and teaching and which does not seem to be made to follow the same rules as the product assessment, which is graded and used for validation or accreditation.
+SA has been demonised as the negative face of assessment and FA as the positive face.
+This SA and FA dichotomy had its origins in Bloom et al (1971) and their interpretation of Scriven (1967).
+Lau (2015) evaluates and maps the development of this dichotomy for HE and comes to the same conclusions as Taras (2007, 2012a, 2016) and Taras and Davies (2017) who have examined both the HE sector and also the compulsory K12 sector by evaluating the work of Black and Wiliam and researchers forming part of the Assessment Reform Group (ARG), including Gardner (2006) and Stobart (2008).
+Black and Wiliam (1998) justified their exclusion of SA research from their review by stating they wished to focus on assessment which supports learning and they consolidated this stance in their book Black et al. (2003), which is used extensively in teacher education in the UK.

-Overall, we revealed a general lack of conformity of understanding, both across and within the groups, for example in distinguishing between process and product, and in the lack of specificity and transparency of processes of assessment.
-Clearly there are significant issues here, but there is some lack of appreciation or acknowledgement that these issues exist (Table 15) and this may be seriously hampering the development of both staff and students in clarifying the processes they encounter daily.
+Overall we revealed a general lack of conformity of understanding, both across and within the groups, for example in distinguishing between process and product and the lack of specificity and transparency of processes of assessment.
+Clearly there are significant issues here, but there is some lack of appreciation or acknowledgement that these issues exist (Table 15), and this may seriously be hampering development of both staff and students in giving clarity to the processes they encounter daily.
 Possible mechanisms to overcome the lack of communal assessment literacies involve communicating and agreeing on our discourses, and relating the discourses to our practices and the implications for both theory and practice.
 This requires an unpicking and agreed understanding of theory.
-Only then can we move forward with transmitting our coherent discourses to tutors and students and involving them in understandings that will improve their learning.
-There is a long way to go in HE in developing basic, shared understandings that can translate into and lead to personal coherent assessment literacies.
-As a community we need to take on this task, because, unless we do, as individuals or individual groups, we will continue to have fragmented assessment literacies.
+Only then can we move forward with transmitting our coherent discourses to tutors and students and involving them in understandings, which will improve their learning.
+There is a long way to go in HE in developing basic shared understandings that can translate into and lead to personal coherent assessment literacies.
+As a community we need to take on this task, because as individuals, or individual groups, we will continue to have fragmented assessment literacies.